herrevilkitten/holiday-in-ten-towns/Session_8.md

 		* Gryn shared his expanded vision of the shardalin dragon and connected it with the upside-down city.
 		* The group returned to the Cauldron Caves and attempted to sneak their way into it.
 Ragnar did not do a good job.
 		* Something was following them.
 		* The group passed by a pile of bones.
+They were even less stealthy this time
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3ODM2MjQ5NTIsMTE5NzgxNDAyMCwtMj
+eyJoaXN0b3J5IjpbOTU4NDI0Mjc3LC0xNzgzNjI0OTUyLDExOT
-k4Mzg3NjYxLDEyODIyNjUwOTYsMzc2MDY3MjE4LC03MTAzMDY3
+c4MTQwMjAsLTI5ODM4NzY2MSwxMjgyMjY1MDk2LDM3NjA2NzIx
-MzUsNDMyMTE5Mjg3LDkyNTk2NTE1Myw5OTI4NjYwNDQsMjA4NT
+OCwtNzEwMzA2NzM1LDQzMjExOTI4Nyw5MjU5NjUxNTMsOTkyOD
-c2NTA3NSwxMjM1NTk5OTQxLDQ1NTgwNDAxMywtMTcxODU4MzU0
+Y2MDQ0LDIwODU3NjUwNzUsMTIzNTU5OTk0MSw0NTU4MDQwMTMs
-NywxMDQ5MTMwOTcsLTY0OTgyMDI5OSwtOTkzNjYzNzYxLC0xMj
+LTE3MTg1ODM1NDcsMTA0OTEzMDk3LC02NDk4MjAyOTksLTk5Mz
-QwNzg2OTExLC0xNDgzODM5MTM4LDE0MTk2MzgwNjMsMTAzMjkx
+Y2Mzc2MSwtMTI0MDc4NjkxMSwtMTQ4MzgzOTEzOCwxNDE5NjM4
-MDY2MV19
+MDYzXX0=
 -->